-Over-watering can be as damaging as under-watering.
+Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

 Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In early spring, each plant may be trimmed as desired to control its size and shape.
+In early spring, selectively prune to remove any growth that has died back over winter.